USS Sarsfield

 USS Sarsfield (DD-837), was a Gearing-class destroyer of the United States Navy.
-It then served in Taiwan's navy as ROCS Te Yang (DD-925) for 27 years, and now is a ship museum.
+She then served in Taiwan's navy as ROCS Te Yang (DD-925) for 27 years, and now is a ship museum.

 Namesake

 Eugene S. Sarsfield was born on 19 April 1902 in Brooklyn, New York.
 He entered the United States Naval Academy in 1922.
 Upon his graduation on 3 June 1926, he was commissioned ensign and served on the USS Nevada, USS New York, and USS Hannibal, before receiving submarine instruction in 1929 and torpedo training in 1930.
 During the next four years, he served successively on USS Greer, USS Argonne, and USS Constitution.
 Following duty with the 3d Naval District, he joined USS Badger in July 1935, and returned to New York in September 1937.
 He instructed naval reservists in the 3d Naval District for two years before reporting to USS Kearny on 10 June 1940 to serve as executive officer and navigator.
 He was commended by the Secretary of the Navy, Frank Knox, for "Leadership, personal courage and ingenuity in solving the many problems arising under adverse conditions" when Kearny was torpedoed off Iceland on 17 October 1941.

 Given command of USS McCormick on 8 December 1941, he was detached on 3 October 1942 to supervise the outfitting of the USS Maddox and he assumed command of that destroyer at its commissioning on 3 October 1942.
 He was awarded the Legion of Merit for exceptionally meritorious conduct as commanding officer of Maddox when she attacked and probably sank an enemy submarine on 6 May 1943.
 While acting as an escort for an Atlantic convoy, the destroyer made contact with the submerged enemy submarine and delivered two accurate depth charge attacks.
 The submarine was damaged by the first attack, and after the second attack, appeared briefly on the surface upside down.

 On 10 July 1943 during the Allied invasion of Sicily, Maddox was steaming alone in support of the assault at Gela, and was attacked by a Luftwaffe Junkers Ju 88 bomber of KG 54.
 The ship was gravely damaged by one direct hit and two near misses.
 Lieutenant Commander Sarsfield remained on board supervising the abandonment of the rapidly sinking ship and helped greatly to save the lives of 9 officers and 65 men of the 284 on board.
 He was reported missing and officially presumed dead on the next day.
 He was posthumously awarded the Navy Cross.